quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part73_7.3_Matrices_in.md

 x??

 #### Matrix with Double Roots
-Background context: The task involves finding the eigenvalues and eigenvectors for a specific matrix \( A \) with double roots.
+Background context: The task involves finding the eigenvalues and eigenvectors for a specific matrix $A$ with double roots.
 This problem is interesting because it deals with degenerate cases where the eigenvectors are not unique.

 :p Find the eigenvalues and verify one of them.
 ??x
 To find the eigenvalues and eigenvectors for the given matrix:

-\[ A = \begin{bmatrix} -2 & 2 \\ 3 & 1 \end{bmatrix} \]
+$$A = \begin{bmatrix} -2 & 2 \\ 3 & 1 \end{bmatrix}$$

 We can use NumPy's `linalg.eig` function to solve this.